return42/sphkerneldoc/linux_src_doc/include/linux/arm-smccc_h.rst

 This function is used to make HVC calls following SMC Calling Convention.
 The content of the supplied param are copied to registers 0 to 7 prior to the HVC instruction.
 The return values are updated with the content from register 0 to 3 on return from the HVC instruction.
+An optional quirk structure provides vendor specific behavior.

 ..
 This file was automatic generated / don't edit.